top of page

 -Where did you grow up, and how did this influence your writing?

-I've spent my life living in coastal Rhode Island, USA and the writing is a clear look at my experience as I grew sick through the use and abuse of alcohol and drugs, the damages caused, and then my ultimate recovery through a profound spiritual experience.
-Everywhere I travel throughout my state I still see my travels through memories.
+I've spent my life living in coastal Rhode Island, USA and the writing is a clear look at my experience as I grew spiritually sick through the use and abuse of alcohol and drugs, the damages caused, and then my ultimate recovery through a profound spiritual experience.
+Everywhere I travel throughout my state I see my memories, both before and after the spiritual experience that I had.

 -When did you first start writing?

-I started writing seven years ago yet would find myself at a loss and would abandon each title, until now.
+I started writing years ago yet would find myself at a loss and would abandon each title.
 I've reviewed two of those past manuscripts that were started and have recently begun work on one of them that I really like, "Bores' Mission."

 -What's the story behind "Delusion of Mind Strength Through Spirit?"